-The journey to Super Bowl LV started in some unexpected places for these football stars.
+The journey to Super Bowl LVI started in some unexpected places for these football stars.

-This year’s epic Super Bowl showdown between the Kansas City Chiefs and the Tampa Bay Buccaneers has us thinking about what it takes to become a player of this caliber.
+This year’s epic Super Bowl showdown between the Los Angeles Rams and the Cincinnati Bengals has us thinking about what it takes to become a player of this caliber.
 Not only is it the dedication, countless hours of practice and support of friends and family, but something else…

 These players are all hometown heroes, and today we’re celebrating the great cities they hail from — cities that no doubt will be cheering louder than anyone on Sunday.